1796 United States presidential election: Consequences

 The following four years were the only time that the president and vice president were from different parties.
 John Quincy Adams and John C. Calhoun were later elected president and vice-president as political opponents, but they were both Democratic-Republicans, and while Andrew Johnson, Abraham Lincoln's second vice-president, was a Democrat, Lincoln ran on a combined National Union Party ticket in 1864, not as a strict Republican.

 On January 6, 1797, Representative William L. Smith of South Carolina presented a resolution on the floor of the House of Representatives for an amendment to the Constitution by which the presidential electors would designate which candidate would be president and which vice president.
 No action was taken on his proposal, setting the stage for the deadlocked election of 1800.

-This is also the first of only two elections so far in the life of the Republic which elected a presidential term of only 1,460 days rather than 1,461 days (the second was in 1896).
-This is because of the Gregorian calendar rule that years ending in “00” but not divisible by 400, are not leap years.
+This is also the first of only two elections so far in the history of the Republic which elected a presidential term of only 1,460 days rather than 1,461 days (the second was in 1896).
+This is because of the Gregorian calendar rule that years ending in "00" but not divisible by 400, are not leap years.